miroshnikov/filefive/README.md

 </p>

-# FileFive: SFTP/FTP client and dual-panel file manager for macOS and Linux
+# FileFive: SFTP/FTP/AWS S3 GUI client and dual-panel file manager for macOS and Linux
 FileFive is a free open-source SFTP/FTP/Amazon S3 client and file manager with intuitive and modern dual-panel interface, available on Mac, and Linux.

 It is installed as a Node.js package and uses the web browser as GUI.